Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 I believe my Client Advocacy Specialist did not process my application correctly.
 Is there someone else I can talk to about my application?

 Yes.
-If you believe that your application was not correctly processed, you may contact Ms. Huriya Jabbar, Vice President, Program Services.
-Ms. Jabbar's email address is huriya.jabbar modestneeds.org, and her telephone number is (212) 463-7042 x11.
+If you believe that your application was not correctly processed, you may contact Mr. Forrest Mason, Lead Client Advocacy Specialist.
+Mr. Mason's email address is forrest.mason modestneeds.org, and his telephone number is (212) 463-7042 x13.

 While we understand that you may be frustrated if you believe your application has been improperly processed, please do your best to be courteous in your correspondence concerning this issue.
 We're here to help you, but we absolutely do not have time for or tolerate inappropriate behavior on the part of our applicants.